-Instead of Envision Eugene which is our City’s long range plan for the future, I think our community needs another plan to appreciate our little City just the way that it is.
-I think we need a different plan for the future.
-I will call it “Appreciate Eugene.”
-Instead of envisioning Eugene the way that it isn’t, I think we should learn to appreciate Eugene just the way that it is!
-I would like people living here to know what a wonderful place Eugene already is.
-I would like them to realize just how much better Eugene is than most other places in the country.
-We should all love our little City just the way that it is, instead of trying to change it.
-Instead of trying to turn this beautiful little swan into some sort of an ugly duckling just in order to be like everybody else, or just in order to be politically correct, or literally trying to re-invent the wheel with the EmX, we should all just stop trying to envision it, change it, or re-invent it!
-After all something that is already this good hardly needs to be re-invented, does it?
-And there is an old adage that says, “If something isn’t broken then you shouldn’t try to fix it.“
+Instead of Envision Eugene which is the City’s long range plan for the future, I think we should appreciate Eugene just the way that it is... small.
+I think Eugene needs a different plan for the future, one that values the quality of life over the size of its population.
+I'll call it “Appreciate Eugene.”
+Instead of envisioning Eugene the way that it isn’t, why don't we just appreciate Eugene the way that it is.
+I would like everyone living here to know what a wonderful place this already is.
+I want them to realize just how much better Eugene is than so many other places in the country.
+We should all love our little City just the way that it is... little rather than trying to turn it into something that it isn't.
+Instead of trying to grow our little town we should just appreciate it the way that it is.
+Something that is already good hardly needs to be re-invented.
+If it isn’t broken then it doesn't need to be fixed.

-Today there is another ongoing battle that is occurring between the City of Eugene, its land planners and LTD on the one side, and the good citizens and property owners of West Eugene on the other side who don’t want the Eugene EmX running down 6th and 7th Streets, or on West 11th Avenue.
-They have not been allowed to vote on this very important issue, but they have been forced to spend over $100,000 of their own money while trying to get their voices heard by policy makers.
-The Eugene City Council, The Metropolitan Policy Committee, and Lane Transit District all continue to ostensibly ignore them!
+Today there is yet another ongoing battle between the City of Eugene and their land planners and LTD on the one side, and tax paying property owners on the other side who don’t want to give up a portion of their land to accommodate a new designated lane bus system running down 6th and 7th Streets and West 11th Avenue.
+They have not been allowed to vote on this issue so they have been forced to spend over $100,000 to try to get their voices heard by these policy makers.
+However the Eugene City Council, The Metropolitan Policy Committee, and Lane Transit District all continue to ignore them.

-The land that is slated for commercial development will provide more jobs in West Eugene for all of the new people who will soon be moving into the new housing in West Eugene!
-This is perhaps another reason why the City wants to build the West Eugene EmX project.
-The urban development juggernaut just keeps on going...
+The land will provide more jobs and housing in West Eugene for all of the people who will be moving here as a result of the State mandated growth that is occurring here!
+This is one of the reasons that the City wants to build the West Eugene EmX.
+The urban development juggernaut just keeps going...

-Why Does The Urban Development Juggernaut Keep Going?The fundamental question which is even more basic than what kind of development we will have, or where and when it will occur is, “Do we have to grow?”
-Do local communities have any say in whether they grow or not?
-Is there anything that local communities can do to preserve their rural lifestyle and small town character?
-Can we just say no to growth, or even yes if we chose, but if not, then why not?
+Why Does The Urban Development Juggernaut Keep Going?The basic question which is even more fundamental than what kind of development we have, or where and when it will happen is “Does Eugene have to grow?”
+Do local communities have a say in whether they grow or not?
+Is there anything that local communities can do to preserve their rural character and identity?

 “The only thing that keeps growing forever is cancer.” - Scott Rohter

-"A journalist has no better friend than the truth." - Scott Rohter
+A journalist has no better friend than the truth." - Scott Rohter